MarkKozel/CompOrgEText/docs/etext/EText/LogicAndDigitalCircuits/TheTransistor.md

 CPU and motherboard manufactures must match the *settle time* for the transistors with a clock speed that allows

 ::: note
-Thinking about how the clock keep all the transistors (and other things) synchronized, consider what happens when a computer *modder* increases the clock speed beyond the manufacturer's recommendations
+Considering the clock keeps all the transistors (and other things) synchronized, what happens when a computer *modder* increases the clock speed beyond the manufacturer's recommendations

 How would transistors react to having less *settle time*?